coreinfrastructure/best-practices-badge/doc/criteria.md

   it MUST NOT re-implement its own.
   <sup>[<a href="#crypto_call">crypto_call</a>]\*</sup>
-- <a name="crypto_oss"></a>All project functionality that depends on cryptography MUST be implementable using OSS because its specification meets the
-  [*Open Standards Requirement for Software* by the Open Source Initiative](https://opensource.org/osr).
+- <a name="crypto_oss"></a>All project functionality that depends on cryptography MUST be implementable using OSS.
+See the [*Open Standards Requirement for Software* by the Open Source Initiative](https://opensource.org/osr).
   <sup>[<a href="#crypto_oss">crypto_oss</a>]\*</sup>
 - <a name="crypto_keylength"></a>The project security mechanisms